 - Properties: color, font size

-By default, a Personio Career page's search bar is set to a gray font on a white background.
-You can use custom CSS to customize this element.
-In the example shown, the upper search bar is colored light blue (line 2 of the screenshot):
+By default, the Personio career page's search bar contains gray font on a white background.
+You can use custom CSS to customize this.

 - Property: background-color

-You can modify the design of the buttons on a Career page in the same manner.
-For example, as shown below, the design of the Search button in the search bar (line 4 of the screenshot):
+You can modify the design of the buttons on your career page.
+For example, as shown below, the design of the Search button in the search bar.

 - Class for selecting the element: .career-btn-primary